momentics/NanoVNA-X/README.md

 STM32F303-based NanoVNA-H4 units benefit from the larger SRAM pool and typically exceed these numbers, but the F072 figures above define the guaranteed baseline for field deployments.

 ### New Features and Capabilities
-* **PLL Stabilization:** The Si5351 synthesizer programming sequence was optimized to reduce frequency overshoot and drift, improving measurement repeatability, especially at the start of a sweep.
+* **PLL Stabilization** The Si5351 synthesizer programming sequence was optimized to reduce frequency overshoot and drift, improving measurement repeatability, especially at the start of a sweep.
-* **Deterministic USB serial numbers:** The firmware now enables the USB unique-ID mode at boot, so every unit enumerates with a stable serial number that host software (NanoVNA-App, NanoVNA Saver, etc.) can display without extra configuration.
+* **Deterministic USB serial numbers** The firmware now enables the USB unique-ID mode at boot, so every unit enumerates with a stable serial number that host software (NanoVNA-App, NanoVNA Saver, etc.) can display without extra configuration.

 ### Build and Development Workflow
-* **Automated Versioning:** The firmware version is now automatically embedded during the build process from a single `VERSION` file.
+* **Automated Versioning** The firmware version is now automatically embedded during the build process from a single `VERSION` file.
-* **Improved CI/CD:** The GitHub Actions workflows have been optimized for faster, more reliable builds with better caching.
+* **Improved CI/CD** The GitHub Actions workflows have been optimized for faster, more reliable builds with better caching.
-* **DFU File Generation:** A Python-based script for creating DfuSe-compatible firmware files has been integrated into the release process.
+* **DFU File Generation** A Python-based script for creating DfuSe-compatible firmware files has been integrated into the release process.

 ## Architecture Overview